makerdao/community/governance/polls/Initial Parameters for StarkNet Simple Bridge - March 28, 2022.md

 - **If you would accept either option, you should vote 'Abstain'.**

 ## Review

-The community can vote in this poll to express support or opposition to the following changes:
-* Implementing the following parameters for the deployment of StarkNet Simple Bridge:

-**Proposed Initial Parameters**

-* Establish a simple bridge limit of 5MM DAI.
-* The scope of the simple bridge is slow withdrawal, fast withdrawals are out of scope for this release.
-* The bridge limit is the maximum amount of DAI that can be in the L1 bridge contract.
+The community can vote in this poll to express support or opposition to implementing a simple bridge limit of 5 million DAI.
+The bridge limit is the maximum amount of DAI that can be in the L1 bridge contract.
 Hence it is the maximum amount that can be lost by users.
+This will not include the Fast Withdrawals component which is planned for release later this year and will be put through a separate governance process.

-* The bridge launch will require the completion of all the mandatory items on the [checklist](https://docs.google.com/spreadsheets/d/1lg4LFQCW7x4bcR8gEgHoE7DB2rqa4GA4DPSUdMOgBsI/edit#gid=718243816).
+The bridge launch will require the completion of all the mandatory items on the [checklist](https://docs.google.com/spreadsheets/d/1lg4LFQCW7x4bcR8gEgHoE7DB2rqa4GA4DPSUdMOgBsI/edit#gid=718243816).
-* Users will use the simple bridge at their own risk.
-It will be mentioned on the bridge interface
+Users will use the simple bridge at their own risk.
+It will be mentioned on the bridge interface.

 Please review the discussion [thread](https://forum.makerdao.com/t/starknet-simple-bridge-limit-poll-risk-assessment-mitigation/14158) to help inform your position before voting.
+For further information on the discussion please visit the previous [thread](https://forum.makerdao.com/t/starknet-dai-bridge-and-starknet-platform-technical-risk-assessment/13950) and [Risk Mitigation Plan](https://docs.google.com/spreadsheets/d/1aByYNfjz1m7o9jyiIhHq-G6OEKq--wu0eoQXzVgc4XE/edit#gid=0).

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* Starknet Engineering Core Unit will proceed with the deployment of the StarkNet simple bridge once the listed requirements are met.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 ---

 ## Resources

+StarkNet is a permissionless decentralized ZK-Rollup.
+It operates as an L2 network over Ethereum, enabling any dApp to achieve unlimited scale for its computation – without compromising Ethereum's composability and security.
+For more information you can click [here](https://starknet.io/).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.